BOOK EARLY! Save MoreEarly Bookings Save Up to 40%

-We have gathered in one article the top wineries of Santorini.
+We have gathered in one article the top Santorini wineries.
 You will be informed about their activities in Santorini, if you can visit them and when, while photographic material accompanies each winery.

 Venetsanos winery is located just above the harbor of Athinios, overlooking the enchanting caldera of Santorini.
 The Venetsanos family has a very long tradition of wine production.
 It began with the aim of producing the wine that would serve the needs of the island but soon expanded its activities as well as its exports particularly to countries such as Russia.
 The winery was built in 1947 by the Venetsanos family and became the first industrial winery on the island of Santorini.

-Read more at web site of Venetsanos Winery
+Read more at the website of Venetsanos Winery

-Hatzidakis Winery and the vineyards are located within the area of the Protected Designation of Origin (PDO) of Santorini, especially in the villages of Pyrgos Kallisti, Megalohori, Emporio and Akrotiri.
-Hatzidakis Winery cultivates a total of 10 hectares of vineyards, at an altitude of 70 to 350 meters, mainly south or southeast, and with the white varieties of Asyrtiko, Aidani and the red Mavrotraganos variety.
+Hatzidakis Winery and the vineyards are located within the area of the Protected Designation of Origin (PDO) of Santorini, especially in the villages of Pyrgos Kallisti, Megalohori, Emporio, and Akrotiri.
+Hatzidakis Winery cultivates a total of 10 hectares of vineyards, at an altitude of 70 to 350 meters, mainly south or southeast, and with the white varieties of Assyrtiko, Aidani, and the red Mavrotraganos variety.
 Organic farming is applied to all vineyards.

-Read more at web site of Hatzidakis Winery
+Read more at the website of Hatzidakis Winery

 Boutaris’s wine-growers began exploring vinification opportunities in Santorini in the late 1980s.
 The first harvest of the Boutari winery next to the traditional village of Megalohori was in 1989.
 During the past 30 years, the agronomists and winemakers have brought great experience and innovative thinking to the viticultural community of Santorini, setting new standards of quality for harvesting and producing wine, the vinification practices that were unknown on the island and trained many successful winegrowers in Santorini.
 Santorini is a unique place for winemaking and the Boutari Winery has played a leading role in advancing wine and tourism.

-Read more at web site of Boutaris Winery
+Read more at the website of Boutaris Winery

 The Gaia Wines winery is located on a beach on the eastern side of the island, between the villages of Kamari and Monolithos.
 This industrial stone building was a tomato factory built in the early 1900s.
 The Gaia Wines winery refurbished this rare, charming building, giving it a new life as a winery, preserving a piece of heritage through the restoration of this architectural example of industrialization.

-Read more at web site of Gaia Wines Winery
+Read more at the website of Gaia Wines Winery

 The SantoWines winery is open for public visits as long as you come in contact to set the time of visit, the number of visitors and other necessary information for your reservation.

-Read more at web site of SantoWines Winery
+Read more at the website of SantoWines Winery

-Read more at web site of Gavalas Winery
+Read more at the website of Gavalas Winery

-The old, pre-industrial winery of 1861 closed its doors in 1952 when its third owner, Nikolaos A. Argyros, founded the Union of Cooperatives for the products of Thira and the largest winery on the island, known today as SantoWines.
+The old, pre-industrial winery of 1861 closed its doors in 1952 when its third owner, Nikolaos A. Argyros, founded the Union of Cooperatives for the products of Thira and the largest of Santorini wineries, known today as SantoWines.
 In 1999, his son, Antonis N. Argyros, brings it back to life and establishes Art Space.
 The rooms of the old winery are being renovated and used as a museum to remind us of the history of wine and the art of its creation.

-Read more at web site of Art Space winery
+Read more at the website of Art Space winery

-Read more at web site of Estate Argyros
+Read more at the website of Estate Argyros

 The Winery can be visited from April to October, from 11:00 to 20:00 daily.